jupyter/nbconvert/docs/source/customizing.rst

 Inheritance
 ~~~~~~~~~~~

-Nbconvert walks up the inheritance structure determined by ``conf.json`` and produces an agregated
+Nbconvert walks up the inheritance structure determined by ``conf.json`` and produces an aggregated
 configuration, merging the dictionaries of registered preprocessors.
 The lexical ordering of the preprocessors by name determines the order in which they will be run.

 Besides the ``conf.json`` file, nbconvert templates most typically include jinja templates files,
-although any other resource from the base template can be overriden in the derived template.
+although any other resource from the base template can be overridden in the derived template.

 For example, inspecting the content of the ``classic`` template located in
 ``share/jupyter/nbconvert/templates/classic``, we find the following content: